gruns/blagoblag/content/blog/2014/jan/6/why-travis-is-great-for-the-python-community.rst

 ===============================================

 In the unlikely event you're both reading my blog, and have not heard of Travis CI, it's a CI service which specifically targets open source projects.
-In integrates nicely with Github, and is generally a pleasure to work with.
+It integrates nicely with Github, and is generally a pleasure to work with.

 I think it's particularly valuable for the Python community, because it makes